sopra-fs21-group-05/group-05-client/README.md

 # SoPra FS21 - Pictures Client

 ## Introduction
-Pictures is a quick-playing family game with very simple rules.
-Form the image on your secret picture card with one set of components, either shoelaces, color cubes, icon cards, sticks and stones or building blocks in such a way that the other players guess what image you have pictured.
+The goal of this project was to create an online version of the board game Pictures.
+The online version follows all main [Pictures game rules](https://www.riograndegames.com/wp-content/uploads/2020/04/Pictures_Rules_EN_web_1.2.pdf).
+The project uses an external API [Pixabay](https://pixabay.com/api/docs/) to retrieve the images for the picture grid.
+An additional feature implemented in the online version, in order to make it more challenging, is that winners of a game are restricted for the next game in terms of the material sets they get to recreate a picture.

 The implementation was done as a part of the 'SoPra' course at the University of Zurich.

 ## Technologies
 -   React JS - User interface
 -   npm - Package management
--   Heroku - Deployment
+-   Heroku - Deployment platform
--   SonarQube - Code Quality Control
+-   SonarQube - Code analysis

 ## High-level Components